Listen to my latest conference call on this subject:

 Receiving a 1099-K and How to Avoid the Taxes

 Did you know that transactions between crypto-currencies are not re-portable by the exchanges in which they are held.
 The 1099-K is deliberately erroneous so that people will mistakenly include the information on their Form 1040 and then be subject to paying taxes on property that was not subject to the tax.
 It’s not because of a law, it’s because of how people are mistakenly reporting information on their 1040 that creates the tax situation.
+The Secretary of the Treasury confirms that trading between crypto-coins is not taxable.

 There is no income tax between crypo-graphic currency exchanges; however,the IRS is mis-applying the “backup withholding” provisions under 26 U.S.C. §3406 to force the exchanges to sell 31% of the dollar value of your crypto holdings and pay it to the IRS unless you request a determination letter and file a current W-9 Certification.
 This is specific to personal accounts at the exchanges, not business accounts such as LLCs that do not file returns.